Languages Other Than English: VSL and mainstream schooling

 However, VSL is not without its challenges.
 Due to the pluricentric nature of language decisions must be made about which variation is prioritized and taught.
 This poses political considerations because VSL is a state accredited institution and different ethnic communities, and groups may be affected depending on the variations taught.
 Furthermore, one study asserts that language, religion, and cultural identity are closely related.
 This poses a tension between the secularization of education as well as ethnic communities’ views and expectations of teaching HLs.
 Another study, in Athens, found that some parents responded positively to the inclusion of religious practices as core values for heritage language learners’ cultural identity.
 Many religious groups offer language classes as an evangelization strategy, where the Melbourne Chinese Christian Church is a notable example with a many Chinese schools linked to the church.

 Culture

 Some local government councils across New South Wales acknowledge different heritages by running ethnic festivals.
 These events attract locals to celebrate diverse cultural identities in the local communities.
-For instance, in 2016 the Fairfield local council hosted a Moon Festival, or Mid-Autumn Festival, in Cabramatta.
+For instance, in 2016, the Fairfield local council hosted a Moon Festival, or Mid-Autumn Festival, in Cabramatta.
 This celebrated Cabramatta's high Chinese and Vietnamese population.
 The festival included traditional activities and performances such as dragon dancing, ethnic foods, moon cake.
-In 2020-2021 the harvest festival was cancelled due to COVID-19 restrictions.